Legals taken care of....

 Shortening Of Time

-If you feel that your circumstances meet one of the above categories, please feel free to contact me for further information regarding my availability on your chosen date.
+If your situation fits one of these categories, you can contact the celebrant for further information about availability on your chosen date.